rapastranac/gempba/README.md

         return;
     }

-    /* intance, f and d are used to create sub instances for the recursions, for left, middle and right branches.
+    /* instance, f and d are used to create sub instances for the recursions, for left, middle and right branches.
     */